top of page

 Think of crises that have occurred in recent memory.
 While critiquing government responses to challenges is nothing new, the vitriol unleashed against the party in power is worse than ever before.
 The rollout of the COVID vaccine during the Biden administration was as lambasted as the development of the vaccine during the Trump administration.
 Hurricanes, Afghanistan, Libya, Ukraine, Israel, and the list continues.
 The out-of-power party is nothing but gleeful to see the United States fail so they can rub it in the face of the in-power party.
 They're happy to team up with foreign actors to claim that the in-power party is incompetent.
 This is a disaster for democratic rule.

 Other, more chronic problems are also exploited to drive voter turnout.
 Immigration, abortion, education, gun rights, inequality, inflation, taxation, and other problems are more valuable to parties when they're getting worse, rather than getting better.
-It is much riskier to allow the in-power party to possibly solve the problem than it is to keep the problem there as a lever to get back into power at the next election.
+It is much riskier to allow the in-power party to possibly solve the problem than it is to keep the problem as a lever to get back into power at the next election.
 Again, this is a disaster for democratic rule.

 Primary voters prefer partisans over cooperators

-Washington works on a take-turns totalitarianism scheme
+Washington is about take-turns totalitarianism

 Whoever is not in power works to obstruct policy, instead of help